Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaignclassic/adobe-campaignclassic-api-reference.md

 To get your app ready to handle push notifications, see the tutorial on [configuring remote notification support](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/HandlingRemoteNotifications.html#//apple_ref/doc/uid/TP40008194-CH6-SW1).
 After you receive the Apple Push Notification service (APNs) token, send this token and the device information to Campaign Classic using the `registerDevice` API.
 {% endhint %}

 The `registerDevice` API registers a device with your Campaign Classic registration server.
 It takes the APNS token as a parameter with a user key that identifies a user, such as an email address or a login name.
 You can also provide a map of the custom key-value pairs that you want to associate with the registration.
-A boolean value is returned in the callback, which signals whether the registration was successful.

 ### Swift